 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Drs.
-Speltz, Wernimont or Boeding may place antibiotic fibers in the periodontal pockets after scaling and planing.
+Speltz, Wernimont, Boeding or Carrothers may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.

 When deep pockets between teeth and gums are present, it is difficult for Drs.
-Speltz, Wernimont or Boeding to thoroughly remove plaque and tartar.
+Speltz, Wernimont, Boeding or Carrothers to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 We’re here to help.
 Call us or schedule your appointment today!

 If treatment is successful, scaling and planing may have many periodontal benefits.
 One is that it can help prevent disease.
 Research has proven that bacteria from periodontal infections can travel through the blood stream and affect other areas of the body, sometimes causing heart and respiratory diseases.
 Scaling and root planing remove bacteria that cause these conditions.

 Another benefit of treatment is protecting teeth against tooth loss.
 When gum pockets exceed 3mm in depth, the risk for periodontal disease increases.
 As pockets deepen, more bacteria are able to colonize, eventually causing a chronic inflammatory response by the body to destroy gingival and bone tissue.
 This leads to tooth loss.